Drover and Bullocky

-George Batt was born in 1854 in the Waimea Plains area near Nelson, the sixth child of John and Ann Batt who had emigrated from Hampshire in 1842.
+George Batt (1854-1931) was born in the Waimea Plains area near Nelson, the sixth child of John and Ann Batt who had emigrated from Hampshire in 1842.

 When he was seven years of age, his father purchased thirty-three acres of land at Wai-iti (about two miles south of Wakefield).
 It was here that George grew up along with five brothers and five sisters.